devscanr/resume-checklist/README.md

 ## 7. Vocabulary 📕

-**ATS** (Applicant Tracking System) is software used by recruiters when working with candidates.
+**ATS** (Applicant Tracking System) is a software used by recruiters when working with candidates.
 Your data gets stored in this system when you submit applications or when recruiters discover your public profiles.
 In situations where the volume of resumes outweighs available jobs (which happens frequently), recruiters implement stringent filters to streamline their workflow.
 As a result, only a fraction of applicants are reviewed by actual recruiters.
 If your resume can't be parsed or fails to meet filter criteria, it’s automatically archived.
 [Read more about ATS here](https://www.linkedin.com/pulse/guide-formatting-your-resume-atshr-ai-systems-alexander-hinojosa/).